Now Available - One-Time Audits! See Pricing

 • Hobbies & Interests

 Once you’ve answered all these questions, you’ll have a good idea of what your customer might be like.
-Every single one of your customers won’t match every component of your ideal customer, but that’s all right.
+Every one of your customers won’t match every component of your ideal customer, but that’s all right.
 The goal of creating an ideal customer is to have a clear image of who you’re marketing to.
-Naming your ideal customer (even though they’re imaginary) can make them more concrete as a representation of your actual customers.
+Naming your target customers (even though they’re imaginary) can make them more concrete as a representation of your actual customers.

-You’ll have to sacrifice marketing to other groups that are way outside your ideal, but that’s okay.
-Trying to market to everyone won’t be as worthwhile as having a clear target in mind.
+You’ll have to sacrifice marketing to other groups outside your ideal, but that’s okay.
+Trying to market to everyone won’t be as worthwhile as having a clear target.
 The more specific your target market is, the better your business will do.

-However, your ideal customer can potentially change over time.
-If you’re starting a business or working to market a new product, your initial ideal customer may be very different from the most successful demographics for sales.
+However, your ideal customer may change over time.
+If you’re starting a business or working to market a new product, your initial target customer may be very different from the most successful demographics for sales.
 If you effectively track your customer data, you can see these deviations and adjust your ideal customer profile and marketing strategies appropriately.

-While you can get a lot of mileage out of defining your target market by brainstorming, you can go even further to find a concrete target market in your existing customers.
-Try these techniques to better learn about your target customers.
+While you can get a lot of mileage from defining your target market by brainstorming, you can go even further to find a concrete target market in your existing customers.
+Try these techniques to learn more about your target customers.

 Sponsored Products Search Term Reports

-Aside from providing a platform for merchants to sell their products, Amazon also has advertising options for sellers to promote their products.
-Sponsored Products work on a basis like pay per click advertising on other platforms: you bid for keywords, and your sponsored product listing will show up when someone searches those keywords.
+Aside from providing a platform for merchants to sell their products, Amazon also has advertising options for sellers to promote them.
+Sponsored Products work on a basis like pay-per-click advertising on other platforms: you bid for keywords, and your sponsored product listing will show up when someone searches those keywords.
 If someone clicks on your listing, you pay for the click.

 While Sponsored Product ads give you an effective way to put your listings in front of customers, they also have robust data available to see how these ads perform.
-With Sponsored Product search term results, you can see which search terms gave you sales results in comparison to the advertising cost.
-Your most profitable keywords will be the ones with low cost per sales rates.
+With Sponsored Product search term results, you can see which search terms gave you sales results compared to advertising costs.
+Your most profitable keywords will be the ones with low cost-per-sales rates.

 Identify What Benefit Your Product Provides

-This strategy will not only help you understand your audience, but also help you make effective marketing solutions.
+This strategy won’t only help you understand your audience but also help you make effective marketing solutions.
 Yes, include the features of your product in your Amazon descriptions, but also connect them to a tangible benefit that will convince customers to buy.

 Use Amazon Buyer Data

-It’s also possible to use Amazon’s Buyer Data to inform your advertising on other platforms.
-The most notable example is Facebook, where you can create Custom Audiences to gather even more information.
-Facebook’s Audience Insights lets you see the age, gender, relationship status, occupation, and other core elements about your past customers – the factors that make up your ideal customer profile.
-You can also target your Facebook ads to your Custom Audiences for more effective marketing.
+The most notable example is Facebook, where you can create Custom Audiences to gather more information.
+Facebook’s Audience Insights lets you see the age, gender, relationship status, occupation, and other core elements of your past customers – the factors that make up your ideal customer profile.
+You can also target your Facebook ads to Custom Audiences for more effective marketing.

 While Amazon will bring you customers by the nature of being Amazon, you can take your business even further by understanding and effectively targeting your ideal audience.
 With those insights, you can build on the benefits Amazon already gives so sellers can stay competitive in an ever-growing seller market.